 As the COVID-19 pandemic continues, it's no surprise that physicians in emergency medicine, critical care, infectious diseases, and family medicine are reporting how overwhelmed they feel.
-A recent article from The Guardian describes a wave of "compassion fatigue" targeting workers in these specialties.
-The post goes on to say that treating unvaccinated patients can be especially emotionally exhausting, due to strongly felt political or personal beliefs.
+An article from The Guardian describes a wave of "compassion fatigue" targeting workers in these specialties.
+The post goes on to say that treating unvaccinated patients can be especially emotionally exhausting due to strongly felt political or personal beliefs.

-By using PhysicianView and ClaimsMx, we can gain a better understanding of the workload of these specialties based on the average number of procedure claims per physician throughout 2021.
+By using PhysicianView and Atlas All-Payor Claims, we can gain a better understanding of the workload of these specialties based on the average number of procedure claims per physician throughout 2022.